openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 Allows an application to disable its runtime code integrity protection.

-For the application developed using the cross-platform framework, this permission allows the application to disable its runtime code integrity protection.
-Currently, this permission is available only for applications running on tablets and 2-in-1 devices.
+ Currently, this permission is available only to applications running on tablets and 2-in-1 devices.

 **Permission level**: system_basic